ITensor/website/docs/recipes/measure_mps.md

 Here we will learn how to measure some properties of the Heisenberg model wavefunction by adding to the code from the [[previous example|recipes/basic_dmrg]].
-Essentially we need three pieces to take an expectation value of some property:
-the operator corresponding to that property, the wavefunction, and a way to do the inner product of the operator with the wavefunction.
+Essentially we need three pieces to take an expectation value of some property: the operator corresponding to that property, the wavefunction, and a way to do the inner product of the operator with the wavefunction.

 For example, consider trying to measure the z-component of the spin on some site `j` in the Heisenberg chain.
-This operator is a method of the `SpinOne::Model model(N);` class that we defined last time, and can be represented by an ITensor:
+This operator is a method of the `SpinOne model(N);` class that we defined last time, and can be represented by an ITensor:

 <code>